kjanshair/kjanshair.github.io/_posts/aws/2020-9-18-setting-up-aws-managed-remote-access-vpn-vpg-1-2.md

 1. AWS Managed Remote Access VPN is a paid AWS service.
 Click [here](https://aws.amazon.com/vpn/pricing/) to know more about AWS VPN pricing.
 2. The same methodology works for Site-2-Site, Remote Access VPNs.
-3. For a free VPN service, you need to setup a free VPN commercial software such as [OpenVPN](https://openvpn.net/) and install\manage it on an EC2 instance.
+3. For a free VPN service, you need to set up a free VPN commercial software such as [OpenVPN](https://openvpn.net/) and install/manage it on an EC2 instance.
 Some OpenVPN based AMIs are available in AWS Market Place which you can use.

 In the next post, we will see how do we use **AWS Transit Gateway** to centrally managed VPC and VPN network connections in AWS.